zf-w/my_tome/Readme.md

 ## License: AGPL-3.0-only

 I understand that no one is going to fork or clone this repository because it's just not a project about coding.
 I'm using the `AGPL-3.0-only` license because I'm using it in my other projects.
+Just making some sort of consistency...

 ```license_notice
 Zhifeng's Tome Project